emmyway/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-task2 - initializes the instances of rectangle task3 - modified rectangle class to validate setter value task4 - modified rectangle class to return area
+task2 - initializes the instances of rectangle task3 - modified rectangle class to validate setter value task4 - modified rectangle class to return area task4 - Rectangle class is modified display a rectangle using #